↑

 • Brown rice.
 I make a double batch of my oven-baked rice recipe every week and freeze half a batch in my favorite meal prep containers for quick meals like this.
 Any rice will work!

 • Carrots.
-Shredded carrots are among my favorite things to add to rice or salad bowls.
+I love adding shredded carrots to rice or salad bowls.
 Similar to peas, they add a little sweetness and color.
-They’re also incredibly nutritious.
-If you shred them in advance, cover them with a damp paper towel to prevent browning.

 • Shrimp.
 I had some leftover shrimp from the Greek shrimp salad I made during the holidays, but any cooked shrimp will work.

 • Parsley.
-I vividly remember my Italian grandmother always having two things readily available—Italian parsley and red wine vinegar.
 Prepping a big batch of fresh parsley is also part of my weekly food prep, and I add it to almost everything I eat.
 It adds freshness, color, and nutrition.
 Many people don’t know that parsley is very good for you, especially if you eat the stems!

 1. I like to prep everything first so that the hot ingredients remain hot once I build my bowl.

 3. Drain the chickpeas.
-Add them to the same strainer I used for the peas and rinse them thoroughly.
+Add them to a small handheld strainer and rinse them thoroughly.

 4. Shred the carrots.
 I like to use a handheld grater for this.
 Once you’ve shredded them, they can turn brown quickly, so I like to cover them with a damp paper towel.